lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 - my_pos_stay_safeable: Is it safe to stay on current grid?
 - runfromwolf: Does my sheep need to run from wolf?

 All of the above features only have value 1 or 0.
-1 means Yes and 0 means no. A sample feature vector looks like: [0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1, 0, 0, 0, 1, 1].
-Given this input, the sample action taken might be -1.
+1 means True and 0 means False.
+A sample feature vector looks like: [0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1, 0, 0, 0, 1, 1].
+In the context of RL, this can be called a **state**.
+Given this input, the sample **action** taken might be -1.

 **For Wolf**:
+- stuckableSheep: Is my agent stucking the enemy sheep to wait for assitence
+- stayable: Is my agent better staying at current spot?
+- mypos_2_new_tar_has_way: Is there a way towards the target?
+- mypos_up_2_new_tar_real_dist_smaller: Is it starting from my up grid to the target better?
+- mypos_down_2_new_tar_real_dist_smaller: Is it starting from my down grid to the target better?
+- mypos_left_2_new_tar_real_dist_smaller: Is it starting from my left grid to the target better?
+- mypos_right_2_new_tar_real_dist_smaller: Is it starting from my right grid to the target better?
+- my_pos_up_walkable: Is my up grid walkable?
+- my_pos_down_walkable: Is my down grid walkable?
+- my_pos_left_walkable: Is my left grid walkable?
+- my_pos_right_walkable: Is my right grid walkable?

+In the context of RL, a sample **state** for Wolf maybe look like [0, 0, 0, 1, 1, 1, 0, 0, 0, 0, 1] and the **action** taken might be 0.

 ## Credits